Iowa

 What can I do if a police department denies my bodycam request in Iowa?

 You can file a complaint with the Iowa Public Information Board or sue the custodian directly in district court under Iowa Code § 22.10.
-A court that finds a knowing violation must order release, award damages, and award attorney fees.
+A court that finds any violation by a preponderance of the evidence must order release, award damages, and award attorney fees; a knowing violation raises the damages range up to $1,000-2,500.

 Is it illegal to record on-duty police in Iowa?